WsCandy/pkmn-city/README.md

 Once you have `bazelisk` installed you can start building and running targets.

 ### Building
-There are currently three projects in this repo `pkmn-graphql`, `pkmn-service`, and `pkmn-moves`.
+There are currently three projects in this repo `pkmn-graphql`, `pkmn-service`, and `pkmn-service-go`.
 You can build these by running the following commands:
 ```
 $ bazel build //pkmn-graphql:app
 $ bazel build //pkmn-service:app
-$ bazel build //pkmn-moves:app
+$ bazel build //pkmn-service-go:app
 ```

 > To build production jars for the Java projects change the name to `app_deploy.jar`.